dialt0ne/docs-on-clearance/README.md

 Docs on Clearance
 =================

-e.g. How to enable Markdown on your apache web server
+Enable your Apache web server to serve Markdown rendered as HTML

 ### Features